Non-essential retail is planned to reopen on Monday 12 April. Tourism and hospitality is planned to reopen on Monday 26 April.

 Individual shops will decide if and when they reopen.

-From 14 September face coverings must be worn in indoor public places, like shops - children under 11 years and people with health conditions don’t have to wear one.
+Face coverings must be worn in indoor public places, like shops - children under 11 years and people with health conditions don’t have to wear one.

 Face coverings are required in all indoor public places, for both customers and staff, including in shops, shopping centres, places of worship, hairdressers, salons, cinemas, museums, gyms, leisure centres and anywhere that is open to members of the public.

 More information can be found on the Welsh Government website.

 Read about steps you can take to ensure the safety of yourself and others.

 Newport City Council has introduced a range of measures to help visitors stay safe including: